More teaching tips and ideas from Kerry Maxwell and Lindsay Clandfield on teaching modals.

-- Find some original letters and their answers on the Internet.
-You can do this by entering ‘agony aunt’ or ‘dear abby’ on a search engine.
+- Find some original letters and their answers on the internet.
+You can do this by entering ‘agony aunt’ or ‘Dear Abby’ in a search engine.
 Select some questions and the answers given (better if they are short).
 Mix up the questions and the answers and distribute them to the students, who have to match them.
 When they have finished, ask them to go through and find any modal verbs in the text.
-As a follow up, ask students to write their own advice to those people.
+As a follow-up, ask students to write their own advice to those people.

 To practise should have you could ask students to think about regrets they’ve had in the past.
 To get them started, give a few examples of your own, e.g.